 - Be able to answer technical questions for any components or skills that you are authorised as a trainer for

 - Understand in detail the specific components you are assigned and support the teams' leading hand in making sound plans and schedule mitigation plans

 - Capable of working as part of a team as well as autonomously

 - The ability to work under pressure and to tight deadlines

-- Flexible approach and ability to adapt quickly to change
+- The ability to take a flexible approach and to adapt to change quickly

-- Tenacity, a can-do attitude and the ability to think quickly and make accurate judgements.
+- Have tenacity, a can-do attitude and the ability to think quickly and make accurate judgement.

 For security reasons background checks will be undertaken prior to any employment offers being made to an applicant.
 These checks will include nationality checks as it is a requirement of this position that you be eligible to access equipment and data regulated by the United States’ International Traffic in Arms Regulations.
 Under these Regulations, you may be ineligible for this role if you do not hold citizenship of Australia, Japan, New Zealand, Switzerland, the European Union or a country that is part of NATO, or if you hold ineligible dual citizenship or nationality.
 For more information on these Regulations, click here.